uber-go/fx/README.md

-# UberFx Service Framework
+# Fx Service Framework

 [![GoDoc][doc-img]][doc]
 [![Coverage Status][cov-img]][cov]
 [![Build Status][ci-img]][ci]
 [![Report Card][report-card-img]][report-card]

-UberFx is a flexible, modularized framework for building robust and performant services.
+Fx is a flexible, modularized framework for building robust and performant services.
 It takes care of the boilerplate code and lets you focus on your application logic.